-- 9.12 Not all premises where there are displays of nudity will fall within the definition of a "sexual entertainment venue". - 9.13 Where a premises is a sexual entertainment venue within the meaning of Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 it will be required to obtain an appropriate sex establishment licence as the Authority has adopted Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982. - 9.14 If it is intended that adult entertainment will take place at a premises that is not classed as a sexual entertainment venue but the premises are the subject of an application for a premises licence or club premises certificate the Applicant will be required to state in the application form that such entertainment will take place at the premises.
+- 10.12 Not all premises where there are displays of nudity will fall within the definition of a "sexual entertainment venue". - 10.13 Where a premises is a sexual entertainment venue within the meaning of Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 it will be required to obtain an appropriate sex establishment licence as the Authority has adopted Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982. - 10.14 If it is intended that adult entertainment will take place at a premises that is not classed as a sexual entertainment venue, but the premises are the subject of an application for a Premises Licence or Club Premises Certificate, the Applicant will be required to state in the application form that such entertainment will take place at the premises.
 If such entertainment is to take place then the Authority will expect the Applicant to have given particular regard to the licensing objectives concerned with the protection of children from harm and the prevention of crime and disorder in their operating schedule.

-Section 10 Licensing Objectives
+Licensing Objectives

-10. Prevention of Crime and Disorder
+Prevention of Crime and Disorder

-- 10.1 In considering any licensing applications before it, the Authority shall have regard to Section 17 of the Crime and Disorder Act 1998 which requires a local authority to do all that it reasonably can to prevent crime and disorder and the misuse of drugs in its locality. - 10.2 The Authority is committed to further improving the quality of life for the people of North Tyneside by continuing to reduce crime and the fear of crime.
+- 11.1 In considering any licensing applications before it, the Authority shall have regard to Section 17 of the Crime and Disorder Act 1998 which requires a local authority to do all that it reasonably can to prevent crime and disorder and the misuse of drugs in its locality.

+- 11.2 The Authority is committed to further improving the quality of life for the people of North Tyneside by continuing to reduce crime and the fear of crime.
 When addressing the issue of crime in their operating schedule, the Applicant should demonstrate that those factors which impact on crime and disorder have been considered.
-Crime and disorder can take the form of: - Drunkenness/disorderly conduct on the premises or, in the case of outdoor events, in public places - Fights at appropriately licensed late-night refreshment premises - Use of drugs - Anti-social or violent behaviour - Underage drinking - Lewd behaviour.
+Crime and disorder can take the form of:

+- Drunkenness/disorderly conduct on the premises or, in the case of outdoor events, in public places

+- Fights at appropriately licensed late-night refreshment premises

+- Use of drugs

+- Spiking

+- Anti-social or violent behaviour

+- Underage drinking

+- Lewd behaviour.

 Licensees should recognise that visitors to licensed premises may be the perpetrators or the victims of crime.
-Therefore any risk assessment provided with an operating schedule should aim to protect visitors from criminal acts.
+Therefore, any risk assessment provided with an operating schedule should aim to protect visitors from criminal acts.

-- 10.3 Where the licensable activity includes the sale of alcohol the licensed premises must have a 'designated premises supervisor' who holds a personal licence.

-- 10.4 The following are examples of control measures that Applicants may need to take account of in their operating schedule, having regard to the location of the premises and the particular type of premises and/or activities:
+- 11.3 Where the licensable activity includes the sale of alcohol the licensed premises must have a 'designated premises supervisor' who holds a Personal Licence. - 11.4 The following are examples of control measures that Applicants may need to take account of in their operating schedule, having regard to the location of the premises and the particular type of premises and/or activities:

-- The installation of evidential quality CCTV both inside and outside the premises to deter disorder, underage drinking and drug taking

-- The provision of an appropriate number of Security Industry Authority licensed door supervisors

-- The provision of search facilities/measures and metal detection to exclude items that could be used as weapons and the use and supply of illegal drugs

-- Participation in local pub watch schemes

-- Requirement for proof of age cards

-- Avoidance of irresponsible alcohol promotions

-- Design and layout of premises

-- Admissions policies

-- Use of plastic or toughened glass

-- Responsible server training

-- Prevention of glass leaving the premises

-Requirement for photographic identification if a customer appears to be under 21 or 25 years consisting of passport, photographic driving licence or identification card carrying a 'Pass' logo and hologram.
+- The installation of evidential quality CCTV both inside and outside the premises to deter disorder, underage drinking and drug use. - The provision of an appropriate number of Security Industry Authority licensed door supervisors - The provision of search facilities/measures and metal detection to exclude items that could be used as weapons and the use and supply of illegal drugs. - Participation in local pub watch schemes. - Requirement for proof of age cards - Avoidance of irresponsible alcohol promotions - Design and layout of premises - Admissions policies - Use of plastic or toughened glass - Offering anti-spiking products to customers - Reporting any suspected or actual spiking to the police and Licensing Authority - Responsible server training - Prevention of glass leaving the premises - Requirement for photographic identification if a customer appears to be under 21 or 25 years consisting of passport, photographic driving licence or identification card carrying a 'Pass' logo and hologram.